tripledio/tripledio.github.io/_posts/2019-08-08-communication-as-a-skill.md

 + Don’t attack other people’s self-esteem.
 + No bullying other people into silence

 I took the above straight from the Mob programming book.
 They are short and easy to remember.
-But very hard to practice..
+But very hard to master...

 > “When we learn how to treat each other well we create a path toward better solutions.
-So start ‘pretending’ that we are good people”  - Woody Zuil
+So start ‘pretending’ that we are good people”  - Woody Zuill

-#### Actionable guidelines
+### Actionable guidelines

-##### Don’t waste time on discussing and deciding conflicting ideas.
+#### Don’t waste time on discussing and deciding conflicting ideas.

 We should do/ act on different ideas.
 See what works by doing it.
 Model multiple solutions out.
 Discuss on concretes.

-##### Visualize things.
+#### Visualize things.

 Talk to a drawing, post-its.
 Make it clear what we are discussing and where we are in the discussion.
 When we are discussing against a visualization
     + it reduces the cognitive overload